subfuzion/demo-slow-client-bug/README.md

 gcloud services enable pubsub.googleapis.com
 ```

-### 5) Authorize your application code to connect to Google Cloud services:
+### 5) Authorize your application code to connect to Google Cloud services

 This is similar to using a service account, but without the risks that come
 along with that in a local development environment.
 This is considered a best